OpenAgenda/oa-public/packages/agenda-portal/README.md

  * **cache**: Optional.
 Cache management related options.
 See below for details
  * **defaultFilter**: Optional.
 Set a filter to be applied to search when no other filter is set.
 For example: if featured events are displayed in a section other than the main list, it is not desired to load them in the list view at the first list load, to avoid displaying duplicate content.
  * **eventsPerPage**: Optional.
 Number of events to be loaded in the event list view.
 20 is the default value
- * **eventParser**: Optional. event item parse function.
+ * **eventHook**: Optional. event item parse function.
 Useful to transform event item data before it reaches the template
  * **key**: Required.
 OpenAgenda account public key
  * **lang**: Optional.
 Main portal language
  * **map**: map filter widget settings ( tiles, default center ... )